-Valsartan tablets should not be used to treat high blood pressure in children less than f 1 year of age.
+Valsartan tablets should not be used to treat high blood pressure in children less than 1 year of age.

-It is not known if valsartan tablets are safe and effective in children with certain kidney problems.
+It is not known if valsartan tablet is safe and effective in children with certain kidney problems.

 Do not take valsartan tablets if you: